Finance

 • Define "acceptable margin leakage" and enforce discounting guardrails.

-• Adopt variable margin modeling for channel-specific pricing.
+• Adopt variable margin modelling for channel-specific pricing.

 • Align cash flow forecasting with growth planning.